thehyve/transmartApp-doc/source/smartr.rst

     |smartr_selection_highdim|

 #.
 Click **Fetch data**.
+This will move the data from tranSMART into the SmartR computational *R* enviroment.
     Once ready, SmartR will provide summaries of the retrieved data.

     |smartr_fetch_summaries|